 The Mount Evans hike starts at Summit Lake, which is the highest lake in Colorado at 3,912 m above sea level.
 Summit Lake is nestled into a glacial cirque between the north face of Mount Evans and the east face of Mount Spalding.

 From the Summit Lake parking lot, follow the trail north, past a historic rock building, to an overlook of Chicago Lakes.
 A sign marks the start to Mt.
 Evans Trail and climbs up the East Ridge of Mount Spalding.
 Don’t take the trail up the ridge, and not follow the other route that follows the base.

 After reaching the summit of Mount Spalding, make your way down to the Evans-Spalding saddle, following cairns south toward the West Ridge of Mount Evans.
 This rocky section of trail may require the use of your hands and has two prominent features.
 The first is a notch in the ridge which you must pass and the second is a false summit known as “West Evans”.
 Keep going and you’ll reach the summit of Mount Evans is at 4,348 m.

 After enjoying a break at the summit of Mount Evans, your return is to either head back the way you came, or take a steeper and more direct route down the Northeast Face Route of Mt.
 Evans.

 Check out some other great hikes around Denver:

 - There is a charge of $15 per vehicle to drive up Mt Evans Rd.
 Parking at Summit Lake is a $5 charge.

 - Altitude sickness is a real thing!
 Even though Mount Evans is one of the easier 14er, give yourself time to acclimate to the higher elevations and stay hydrated!

-Start before 7am to have fewer crowds and to give yourself plenty of time to get off the mountain before afternoon thunderstorms.
+- Start before 7am to have fewer crowds and to give yourself plenty of time to get off the mountain before afternoon thunderstorms.

-Similar hikes to the Mount Evans hike
+Getting to the Mount Evans Trailhead